lukonjun/container-anomaly-detection/Documentation.md

 ```
 4. Install telegraf, an agent who collects data, and connects to influxdb.
 Follow the Steps described [here](https://github.com/lukonjun/container-anomaly-detection/tree/main/k3s/telegraf).

-5. Install the metrics-collector to your cluster and train a model.
+5. Install the metrics-collector to your cluster and train a model (This Step is only necessary if you want to train your own model).
 Make sure to modify the Environment Variables to your needs in the Deployment.yml.
 A detailed overview of the Options can be found [here](https://github.com/lukonjun/container-anomaly-detection#metrics-collector)
 ```bash
 git clone https://github.com/lukonjun/container-anomaly-detection.git